 It seems quite common in fantasy worlds to have an arctic or temperate climate in the northern hemisphere, and a tropical climate in the southern hemisphere, i.e., a cold north and a hot south.In reality, it doesn’t quite works this way.
 You have a cold north… and a cold south.
 The only “hot” part is in the middle.
 This representation probably comes from the fact that 90% of the world’s population lives in the Northern Hemisphere, where that trope seems true.TV Tropes, North is Cold, South Is Hot

-As someone from the Southern Hemisphere, I can confirm that we are well-used to this norm and hardly even think about it.
-But it did take my daughter until she was about five or six before she stopped hoping for snow at Christmas in Australia.
+As someone from the Southern Hemisphere, I can confirm that we are well-used to Northern normativity and hardly even think about it.
+But it did take my daughter until she was about five or six before she stopped hoping for snow at Christmas here in the low-lying tablelands of Australia.

 The North In Britain